inkognitro/oas-tszod-gen/README.md

 ## Why yet another library for this task?
 Before you consider using this library, I suggest having a look the combination of [Zodios](https://www.zodios.org/) and [openapi-zod-client](https://github.com/astahmer/openapi-zod-client) or [OpenApi Typescript](https://openapi-ts.dev/), if you are OK with Typescript only.
-This code generator serves as a standalone alternative to these libraries.
+This code generator serves as a combined alternative for these three libraries.
 However, I coded my own solution because I wanted to:

 - have full ownership of my production code without any additional package dependency